datafusion-contrib/ray-sql/README.md

 ## Status

 - Partially working.
-Can run about half of the TPC-H benchmark queries.
+Can run 16 of the 22 TPC-H benchmark queries.

 ## Features